hyperledger/besu-docs/docs/public-networks/how-to/configure-besu/index.md

 You can override the default values by specifying [configuration options](../../reference/cli/options.md) on the command line, as environment variables, or in a [TOML configuration file](#toml-configuration-file) that can be reused across node startups.

-You can also use a [pre-configured profile](profile.md) for some common use cases.
+You can also use a [pre-configured profile](profile.md) for some common use cases or create and apply a [custom profile](profile.md#load-external-profiles).

 ## Configuration order of precedence